sgoldenlab/simba/docs/Scenario2.md

 4. Once the path has been selected, click on `Set Model` to save the path.

->**Note**: In the real world you may want want to run mutiple classifiers on each video, one for each of the behaviors you are intrested in.
-In such a scenario you have defined mutiple predictive calssifier names when you created the project.
+>**Note**: In the real world you may want want to run mutiple classifiers on each video, one for each of the behaviors you are intrested in. **In such a scenario you have defined mutiple predictive calssifier names when you created the project in Step 1**.
 Each one will be displayed in the `Model Selection`, and you can specify a different path to a different *.sav* file for each of them.

 >**Important**: Each random forest expects a specific number of features.
 The number of calculated features is determined by the number of body-parts tracked in pose-estimation in DLC. *For example*: if the input dataset contains the coordinates of three body parts, then a fewer number of features can be calculated than if 8 body parts were tracked.
 This means that you will get an error if you run a random forest model *.sav* file that has been generated using 8 body parts on a new dataset that contains only 3 body parts.

 5. Fill in the `Discrimination threshold` and click on `Set` to save the settings.

 - `Discrimination threshold`: This value represents the level of probability required to define that the frame belongs to the target class and it accepts a float value between 0.0 and 1.0.
 In other words, how certain does the computer have to be that behavior BtWGaNP occurs in a frame, in order for the frame to be classified as containing behavior BtWGaNP?
 For example, if the discrimination theshold is set to 0.50, then all frames with a probability of containing the behavior of 0.5 or above will be classified as containing the behavior.
 For more information on classification theshold, click [here](https://www.scikit-yb.org/en/latest/api/classifier/threshold.html).
-In this current tutorial, we suggest using a 0.5 discrimination threshold. *Note*: You can titrate the discrimination threhold to best fit your data.
+In this current tutorial, we suggest using a 0.5 discrimination threshold.

+*Note*: You can titrate the discrimination threhold to best fit your data.
 Decreasing the threshold will predict that the classified behavior is *more* frequent, while increasing the threshold will predict that the behaviors as *less* frequent.

 6. Fill in the `Minimum behavior bout length` and click on `Set` to save the settings.

 - `Minimum behavior bout length (ms)`:  This value represents the minimum length of a classified behavioral bout. **Example**: The random forest makes the following predictions for behavior BtWGaNP over 9 consecutive frames in a 50 fps video: 1,1,1,1,0,1,1,1,1.
 This would mean, if we don't have a minimum bout length, that the animals enganged in behavior BtWGaNP for 80ms (4 frames), took a brake for 20ms (1 frame), then again enganged in behavior BtWGaNP for another 80ms (4 frames).
 You may want to classify this as a single 180ms behavior BtWGaNP bout, rather than two separate 80ms BtWGaNP bouts.
 If the minimum behavior bout length is set to 20, any interruption in the behavior that is 20ms or shorter will be removed and the example behavioral sequence above will be re-classified as: 1,1,1,1,1,1,1,1,1 - and instead classified as a single 180ms BtWGaNP bout.
 If your videos in your project are recorded at different frame rates then SimBA will account for this when correcting for the `Minimum behavior bout length`.

 7. Click on `Run RF Model` to run the machine model on the new experimental data.
 You can follow the progress in the main SimBA terminal window.
-A message will be printed once all the behaviors have been predicted in the experimental videos. *Note*: New CSV files, that contain the predictions together with the features and pose-estimation data, are saved in the `project_folder/csv/machine_results` directory.
+A message will be printed once all the behaviors have been predicted in the experimental videos.

+*Note*: New CSV files, that contain the predictions together with the features and pose-estimation data, are saved in the `project_folder/csv/machine_results` directory.

 ## Part 4:  Analyze Machine Results